 The Lasallian education commenced as the brothers established De La Salle College in Paco, Manila.
 As student occupation grew after a few years, they relocated to Malate, Manila where the campus still stands today.
 The Lasallian brothers held a design competition for the new building and Tomas Mapúa, the very first registered architect in the Philippines, was hailed the winner.
 The St. La Salle Hall is a 4-story, H-shaped, neoclassical building.

-Tomas Mapúa is also known for being the founder of Mapua Institute of Technology and the architect behind PGH (Philippine General Hospital) both located in Manila as well.
+Tomas Mapúa is also known for being the founder of Mapua Institute of Technology and the architect behind PGH (Philippine General Hospital) both located in Manila.

 3. Museum of Contemporary Arts Kiasma in Helsinki, Finland – Top Structures in the World